MoonshinetheP/Envismetrics/joss-paper/paper.md

 ### Function 1: Plotting and Gaussian Filtering

-This function plots the experimental data sorted by RPM (rotations per minute) values and allows users to apply a Gaussian filter to obtain a smoothed figure.
-Users can add the optional Gaussian filter by entering the sigma value, enhancing the clarity of the plotted data.
+This function plots the experimental data sorted by RPM (rotations per minute) and provides an optional Gaussian smoothing feature.
+Users may specify a sigma value to apply the filter — larger sigma values result in smoother curves by reducing high-frequency noise, but can also suppress sharp features in the data.
+To disable filtering, users should set sigma = 0.

+The Gaussian filter works by convolving the current signal with a normal distribution (Gaussian kernel), helping to visualize trends in noisy electrochemical data.
+However, users are advised to apply filtering judiciously, as excessive smoothing may obscure important peaks or kinetic features.

-### Function 2: Levich and Koutecky-Levich Analysis
+### Function 2: Levich and Koutecky–Levich Analysis

-Levich and Koutecky-Levich analyses are essential for calculating the diffusion coefficient [@masa2014koutecky].
-Traditionally, this involves selecting several potential values, plotting the function of RPM versus the function of current, performing linear regression, and calculating the diffusion coefficient from the slope.

-Envismetrics simplifies this process by providing an automated Levich and Koutecky-Levich plot function.
-Users can generate these plots directly from their data.
-Additionally, the software offers an advanced analysis feature that dynamically calculates and records the slope and diffusion coefficient for every applied potential.
-This allows users to observe the changes in the slope with varying potentials, helping them decide which range of data to select for their analysis.
+Levich and Koutecky–Levich (KL) analyses are commonly used for studying electrochemical reactions under laminar flow convection conditions [@masa2014koutecky]. *Envismetrics* streamlines these workflows by automatically generating both Levich and KL plots from experimental data.

+Levich analysis is primarily used to determine the diffusion coefficient \( D \) under mass-transport-limited conditions.
+The classical Levich equation is:

+$$
+i_L = 0.62\, n F A D^{2/3} \omega^{1/2} \nu^{-1/6} C
+$$

+Koutecky–Levich analysis expands on this by incorporating kinetic limitations and is often used to estimate the standard rate constant \( k^0 \).
+It retains the same diffusion-related slope as the Levich plot.
+The KL equation is:

+$$
+\frac{1}{i} = \frac{1}{i_k} + \frac{1}{i_L}
+$$

+Or explicitly:

+$$
+\frac{1}{i} = \frac{1}{n F A k^0 C} + \frac{1}{0.62\, n F A D^{2/3} \omega^{1/2} \nu^{-1/6} C}
+$$

+In *Envismetrics*, users can select potential values to automatically generate these plots, with slopes and derived kinetic parameters \( D \) calculated dynamically for each potential.
+This feature enables users to explore the potential dependence of apparent kinetics and identify plateaus where mass transport dominates.
+Users should apply Levich/KL analyses only in regions where steady-state limiting currents are observed. *Envismetrics* allows flexible selection of such regions, but interpretation should follow electrochemical theory to avoid applying these models in inappropriate potential windows.

 ## Cyclic Voltammetry (CV) Module